sjkelleyjr/Deadlock/chapters/chapter_15.md

 Gwen would roll her eyes and say, "David, they're five and eight.
 Just tell them to share."

-But David believed in the power of process.
+But David believed in the power of procedure.
 It was the backbone of his professional life, a safeguard against disorder.

 He returned to his desk and continued working on his investigation report.
 The afternoon passed quickly as he interviewed the remaining team members and compiled his findings.
 Each interview followed the same pattern—he would read the allegations, the engineer would provide their perspective, and he would document everything for his report.

 By 5:30 PM, David had completed all his interviews.
 He closed his laptop and gathered his materials.
 The investigation was proceeding according to schedule.
 He would spend the next few days compiling his final report, which would include recommendations for management action.

 As he walked to his car, David reflected on his day.
 The engineers were pragmatic, always questioning inefficiencies and voicing their frustrations with broken systems.
-But David’s responsibility ended with the report; what happened next was out of his hands.
+But David's responsibility ended with the report; what happened next was out of his hands.

 At home, Gwen was preparing dinner while the children played in the living room.
 Maya was building a tower with blocks, and Lucas was trying to knock it down.

 "Dad's home!"
 Lucas shouted, running to greet David.

-"Hi, buddy," David said, hugging his son.
+"Hi, buddy," David greeted, hugging his son.
 "How was your day?"

 "Maya won't share the blocks!"